ngunawan/dnd-player-helper/README.md

   * Character creation and management [in progress]
   * Searchable and sortable spells and equipments table
   * Note editor to compile campaign notes
-  * Compendium to quickly look up information in the Player's Handbook
+  * Compendium to quickly look up information in the Player's Handbook [in progress]

 ### Direction